The Midwives Brew- A Secret Natural Labor Induction Method

-Castor oil cause spasms in the intestines which can cause the uterine muscles to spasm (contract), which can induce labor.
+Castor oil (the main ingredient) can cause spasms in the intestines which can cause the uterine muscles to spasm (contract), which can induce labor.

 It can cause severe diarrhea, nausea, and vomiting – which may lead to dehydration.
 This is a big reason it shouldn’t be consumed during pregnancy without a medical provider’s guidance and supervision.

 Additionally, castor oil may cause irregular or painful contractions.
 This can be stressful for mom and baby.

 BUT, this recipe includes a special ingredient – almond butter!

 Because almond butter is sticky it helps castor oil stick to your intestines…which means it won’t run right through you like it usually does alone.

 How long does it take for Midwives Brew to work?

 Many women who have tried inducing labor using Midwives Brew had results within 24 hours while some reported having gone into labor quickly (like myself).